National Parks

 Biking is permitted on vehicular roads in Mammoth Cave National Park.
 Mammoth Cave is part of the U.S. Bike Route System (USBRS) connecting urban and rural areas.

-The USBR 76, the TransAmerica Bike Trail, runs from coast-to-coast and offers a scenic spur into Mammoth Cave.
+The USBR 76, the TransAmerica Bike Trail, runs from coast to coast and offers a scenic spur into Mammoth Cave.

 The Cave Country Bike Route, USBR 23, is also runs in the park from the Tennessee border.